FL AGO 2026-03 2026-01-21

 What this means for you

-If you previously relied on the older AG opinion
+Municipalities that previously relied on the prior AG opinion

 Common questions

-Q: My town's ordinance was passed in March 2002.
-Is it still valid?
+Q: My town's retention-system ordinance was enacted in March 2002.
+Is it preempted?

-Q: What about ordinances that require a retention plan but don't charge a fee?
+Q: What about a plan-only ordinance that does not charge a fee?

-A: Yes.
-AG opinions are not binding on the AG's office; later opinions can correct or supersede earlier ones.
-This opinion explicitly disagrees with prior guidance that said plan-only ordinances might be allowed, and it controls going forward.
+A: The AG expressly disagrees with the earlier opinion's reading.
+AG opinions are not binding on courts or the AG's successors; later opinions can correct earlier ones.
+The opinion controls the AG's office going forward.

 Background and statutory framework

-In Florida, municipalities have broad home rule authority to enact ordinances — but home rule yields to state preemption.
+Florida municipalities have broad home-rule authority, but "municipal ordinances must yield to state statutes," and express preemption forecloses local regulation of a preempted subject.
 Section 506.5131 governs the assessment of fees, fines, and costs against shopping cart owners.
-Subsection (2) expressly preempts any "fee, fine, or costs" assessed against a shopping cart owner, with two exceptions:
+Subsection (2) expressly preempts any "fee, fine, or costs" assessed against a shopping cart owner, subject to two exceptions:

-Exception 2 — Narrow grandfather window: The preemption does not apply to ordinances adopted after January 31, 2002 and before June 30, 2002 that require a business to install a retention system to keep shopping carts within the establishment's real property boundaries.
+2. Narrow grandfather.
+The preemption does not apply to ordinances "adopted after January 31, 2002, and prior to June 30, 2002" that require a business to install a retention system to keep carts within the establishment's real property boundaries.

 Citations and references